cschin/ai-gent-smith/Readme.md

 6. create the database:

 You need to have a functional postgreSQL database running with pgvector extension built.
 (You can see an example how to setup a local postgreSQL + pgvetcor in the Docker file `ai_gent_web/docker/Dockerfile` for Ubuntu 24.04.)

-Set up the environmental variable `DATABASE_URL` for the database location For example if your user name is `db_user`, you can do `export DATABASE_URL=postgres://db_user@localhost/ai_gent` under a command line shell prompt if your user name is `db_user` for a local postgreSQL setup.
+Set up the environmental variable `DATABASE_URL` for the database location.

+For example if your user name is `db_user`, you can do `export DATABASE_URL=postgres://db_user@localhost/ai_gent` under a command line shell prompt if your user name is `db_user` for a local postgreSQL setup.

 You can use the script `database/create_empty_db.sh` to create an empty database named `ai_gent` as long as you have permission to create and modify a database in your PostgreSQL setup.
 You need to set up the environmental variable `DATABASE_URL` so the `sqlx` knows the user name and the database name.
 You may setup `PGUSER` and `PGPASSWORD` if you can use the environmental variables for the authentication to use the database.
 Here is the context of the script and you need to be in the `database` directory so the `sqlx` can access all database migration files:

 ```
 ## assuming the DATABASE_URL environment variable is setup properly and a database named "ai_gent" does not exist.